 Musamali added that investigations on such cases are always complex because whoever does this kind of killing makes sure there is no evidence left behind.
 Indeed, Ndegwa Muhoro, the director of the Criminal Investigation Department (CID) at the time of Juma's death, confirmed that Juma's killers had tampered with the scene of the crime after shooting him several times.

+Ngong Road, Nairobi, the scene of the murder

 But a second problem facing such investigations is the lack of police autonomy.
 'In Africa we do not have independent police units,' Musamali said.
 'This makes it difficult to follow up on these cases because of political inclination.
 There is usually no political will and lack of concern by police when they realize the nature of the death.'